Wargaming (company): 2020s

-In 2020, the development and publishing of the game was transferred to Mad Head Games and the game became a solo affair.
+In 2020, the development and publishing of the game was transferred to Mad Head Games, and the game became a solo affair.
 Soon after, the Wargaming Labs initiative was sunset.

 In 2020, the Israel-based gaming company Moon Active acquired the mobile game company Melsoft, previously belonging to Wargaming.
 That year, the World of Tanks Blitz was released on Nintendo Switch.

 In March 2020, the company released a PvP multiplayer online game Bowling Crew.
 The game has different modes and events, including multiplayer and single-player modes, tournaments, challenges and other seasonal activities.

 On April 9, 2021, Wargaming announced the opening of a new studio in Vilnius, Lithuania.
 World of Tanks Modern Armor was launched on April 27, 2021, and presented vehicles from the Cold War era.

-In February 2022, amidst the full-scale Russian invasion of Ukraine, Creative Director of Wargaming Sergey Burkatovskiy was fired following comments in support of Russia that he posted to his Facebook page.
+In February 2022, amidst the full-scale Russian Invasion of Ukraine, Creative Director of Wargaming Sergey Burkatovskiy was fired following comments in support of Russia that he posted to his Facebook page.
 Following his termination, Wargaming made the statement that saying "all our staff are now focused on helping out our over 550 colleagues from Kyiv and their families...
 Sergei's opinion is in complete contradiction with the company's position.
 He is no longer an employee of Wargaming."
-Wargaming then left Russia and Belarus in April, losing $250 million in the process.
-Wargaming supported the Ukrainian people and its Kyiv studio with the start of the full-scale war in 2022 and donated US$1 million to Ukrainian Red Cross.
-The company left Russia and Belarus, and shut down offices in Minsk, Moscow and St. Petersburg.
-Wargaming suffered over US$250 million losses and 30% of the market.
+Wargaming supported the Ukrainian people and its Kyiv studio from the start of the full-scale war in 2022 and donated US$1 million to the Ukrainian Red Cross.
+The company exited Russia and Belarus in April, shutting down their offices there.
+From this incident, Wargaming suffered over US$250 million losses and 30% of the market.

 In 2022, Wargaming opened two new offices in Belgrade, Serbia, and Warsaw, Poland.
 Wargaming Belgrade focuses on both development and publishing across the World of Tanks and World of Warships franchises.
-Wargaming Warsaw meanwhile focuses on publishing with a potential for growth.
+Wargaming Warsaw, meanwhile, focuses on publishing with a potential for growth.

 On October 17, 2022, Riot Games completed its acquisition of Wargaming Sydney studio.
 The studio was renamed Riot Sydney and its entire development staff joined Riot Sydney, while the existing publishing team remained a part of Wargaming.

 In 2023, Wargaming celebrated 25 years and offered a huge number of promotions.
 On the occasion of the 25th anniversary, Wargaming donated $250,000 through United24, the official fundraising platform of Ukraine.
 The money was used to purchase medical equipment.

 In March 2024, World of Warships: Legends launched globally on iOS and Android.